karabayse/edabit/README.md

 * Calculate the determinant of a 2 x 2 matrix
 * Add a string to each item in an array
 * Operator determination
-* Add the numbers from the number passed in
+* Add the numbers from 1 to the number passed in